 Teachers create an environment that allows the learner to focus on learning.
 The resources and materials that teachers select reflect our ambitious intentions for the course of study and clearly support the intent of a coherently planned curriculum, sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.

 We build good relationships with pupils and encourage them to strive for their best.
 Displays and working walls support pupils’ learning and celebrate their successes.
 Pupils have input into the direction their learning takes, within the constraints laid down by the teacher, and they are encouraged to study independently.
-Teaching resources, such as class novels and Maths No Problem, are selected to provide a high level of challenge, whilst maintaining support for those who need it.
+Teaching resources are selected to provide a high level of challenge, whilst maintaining support for those who need it.
 There are planned opportunities to revisit and review and small steps in learning are linked to the “big picture”.
-Our mastery approach across school, combined with our positive growth mind-set, enables pupils to achieve their best.
+Our curriculum approach across school, combined with our positive growth mind-set, enables pupils to achieve their best.

 Within our planning vulnerable groups are highlighted and their learning supported by appropriate adaptations.
 A detailed and coherent curriculum, fit for the needs for our pupils, guides the way we teach. ( for further detail see the curriculum policy) Yearly curriculum planning days for the whole staff inform our direction and lead to a broad and balanced curriculum with clear links to our vision.
 A variety of approaches of teaching are used through the week – visual stimulus, open ended questioning, audio visuals, concrete learning, active learning, individual, paired and group work.
 Our teaching takes into account the needs of all groups of learners, (boys, girls, disadvantaged pupils, pupils with special educational needs or disabilities, (SEND), prior high attainers, learners with English as an additional language (EAL), learners with social and emotional needs, looked after children and all other specific needs).
 Any specific barriers to learning are addressed so that all pupils can make the best progress.